kumarishav/kumarishav/README.md

 # 👋 Hi, I'm **Rishav Kumar**

 Welcome to my GitHub!
-I’m a Data Analyst with a B. Tech in IT and advanced training in data analysis from Masai.
+I’m a Data Analyst with a B. Tech in Information Technology and advanced training in data analysis from Masai.
 I specialize in extracting insights from data through visualization, machine learning, and automation.

 ---